CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Introduction

 \section{Introduction}

-Microservices architecture builds cloud applications by separating each of their functionalities into multiple independently deployable services, making applications more resilient, robust, and adaptable to dynamic cloud environments.
-The performance of a microservice application is important to guarantee the quality of user experience (QoE) and Service (QoS).
-With the aid of monitoring tools and anomaly detection, a large number of metrics can be observed, and unexpected performance anomalies can be detected in a microservice application.
-To enable rapid recovery and loss mitigation, localizing root causes of detected performance anomalies based on monitoring data has become increasingly important for microservice applications.
+Microservices architecture \cite{balalaie2016microservices} builds cloud applications by decomposing the system functionalities into multiple independently deployable units, making applications more resilient, robust, and adaptable to dynamic cloud environments.
+The performance of a microservice application is vital to guarantee the quality of user experience (QoE) and service (QoS)\cite{xin2023robust}.
+However, performance anomalies, such as degraded response time, are inevitable due to the large scale and complex dependencies of services, causing enormous economic loss and user dissatisfaction \cite{li2022actionable}.
+Furthermore, the performance of applications heavily depends on the underlying resources \cite{gregg2014systems}; for example, high CPU usage results in a congested queue and growing latency \cite{ibidunmoye2015performance}.
+In order to enable application operations to take actions to resolve performance anomalies effectively, root cause localization to identify faulty services or resources is at the core of software maintenance for online service systems \cite{chen2020towards}.

-For performance anomalies, such as degraded response time, root cause localization can be explored at different granularities: coarse-grained and fine-grained.
-Coarse-grained means that only the faulty service can be identified.
-Fine-grained is defined as identifying both the faulty service and the root cause metric of the service\cite{wu2021causal}.
-Localizing root causes at a fine granularity can help operators fix performance anomalies accurately and quickly.
-However, it's difficult to achieve fine-grained root cause localization because of the following challenges: 1) the root cause for a performance anomaly can vary significantly considering multiple services with complex dependency exist in microservice applications; 2) a large number of anomalous metrics will be introduced for a performance anomaly, which makes it hard to find out the root one.
+A microservice application can be observed by monitoring tools, which help operators to detect performance anomalies\cite{chen2022effectively, Song2023fgcs}.
+However, performance anomaly detection only notifies operators when an anomaly occurs.
+To effectively handle performance anomalies, operators need to be informed about where the anomaly occurs (e.g., the faulty service) and what causes the anomaly (e.g., the memory leak).
+Root causes of a performance anomaly can be localized at different granularity: coarse-grained and fine-grained \cite{chen2014causeinfer}.
+Coarse-grained means that only faulty services can be identified, and the corresponding action will be the migration or restart of the entire service \cite{wu2021identifying}, which is simple and straightforward but may not recover anomalies and has a higher risk of affecting other services and longer recovery times \cite{wu2020microras}.
+The developer of Instana Autotrace\footnote{https://www.instana.com/} emphasized the importance of identifying anomaly locations and root causes to avoid delays associated with restarting services, as this may not solve anomalies\cite{InstanaAutoTrace}.